llamaqcom/webdav-nginx-docker/README.md

     llamaq/webdav
 ```

+Now you can reach out to your newly created container typing into the web browser address bar 'http://127.0.0.1:8080'.

 ## Parameters and Environment Variables

 You can customize your container using runtime parameters and environment variables.
 Parameters are separated by a colon as follows `external:internal` and variables are set as follows `variable=value`.